 If you are a zoo and need eucalyptus materials to keep your animals and visitors safe, shady, and dry; we have good news.
 You can now procure our versatile Eucalyptus Poles by the container load and save big time.
 There are more details on this capability and a sample project profile at the bottom of this post.
 So be sure to read the entire article.

 But first, why should you use Eucalyptus in your zoo’s construction projects?

-Eucalyptus poles can are used for a variety of applications.
+Eucalyptus poles can are used for a variety of applications in zoo construction projects.
 Larger poles are ideal for construction support structures.
 Poles with a smaller diameter are perfect for fences, decorative trim, trellises and much more.

 Imagine these structures made from beautiful, stable and sustainable eucalyptus: